 “First, exposure to UV rays damages your corneas,” says Dr. Brand.
 “Then, in the long term, the eyes’ lenses develop cataracts.
 Everyone’s eyes eventually form cataracts as they age, but the process is accelerated by sun exposure.”

-#3: Sunglasses Protect Eyes from Wind, Dust, and Debris
+#3: Sunglasses Protect Eyes from Wind, Dust and Debris

 Sunglasses can create an effective wind barrier and reduce the evaporation of natural moisture to help keep eyes comfortable.
-Wearing sunglasses also keeps contact lenses from drying out and prevents windblown particles from causing corneal abrasions.
+Wearing sunglasses also keep contact lenses from drying.
+Sunglasses can also prevent windblown particles from causing corneal abrasions.

 #4: Sunglasses Reduce Headaches and Eyestrain

-With extremely bright conditions, the pupil cannot constrict enough to reduce light exposure down to a comfortable level, and this causes squinting in an attempt to further reduce the amount of light entering eyes.
+With extremely bright conditions, the pupil cannot constrict enough to reduce light exposure to a comfortable level.
+This causes squinting in an attempt to further reduce the amount of light entering eyes.
 Squinting and the constant constriction of pupils leads to headaches and eyestrain.

-#5: Sunglasses Improve Vision
+#5: Sunglasses in Winter Improve Vision

 “I would say the biggest difference between $10 drugstore sunglasses and high-quality sunglasses is the ophthalmic ground lenses rather than the pieces of plastic you find in cheap sunglasses.
 The optic quality and comfort of ophthalmic lenses is so superior, I don’t think people can really appreciate the difference until they’ve experienced it.”